Is your home ready for a post-lockdown refresh? Here are the large projects you can tackle right away...

 Or you could use your timber dwelling as a home office to enable you to fully separate home and work life.
 There are some great kits out there for under £10,000.
 But there will be building costs to add on top.

-Attach a lean-to conservatory
+5. Attach a lean-to conservatory

-This can be a great option for times when you need a little extra light and space without taking too much of the garden.
+This can be a great option for times when you need a little extra light and space – without taking too much of the garden.

 *Lead image courtesy of Snuggeries.

-You might also be interested in...
+You may also be interested in...